FirelyTeam/firely-docs-firely-server/features/lastn.rst

 This plugin implements the Observation $lastn operation, as described in https://www.hl7.org/fhir/observation-operation-lastn.html.
 This operation returns the most recent or last n=number of observations for a patient within a given category (e.g. vital-signs, laboratory, etc.).

-Currently, the functionality is only available if you use SQL Server for your data.

 ::

   GET <base-url>/Observation/$lastn